UofTCoders/council/course/meetings/uoftcoders-2017-03-15.md

 - Each person will teach 2-3 segments, and help out on 2-3 tutorials.
 - Before teaching their first segment, the instructor will be present as a helper on the previous section, so that the students are already familiar with this person as part of the class's teaching staff.
 - For the tutorials, each student group will be coupled with a pair of UofT Coders instructors.
 One of these instructors will be present at each tutorial, so that there is continuity between which group is being helped by which instructors throughout the semester.
-- We aim to divide student into 3-4 groups of 4-6 students in each group (depending on total enrollment number).
+- We aim to divide students into 3-4 groups of 4-6 students in each group (depending on total enrollment number).
     - Student will be surveyed for their background knowledge and divided into groups so that their skills complement their groups members.
 - Together with the professor, we will provide several ecology data sets for the students to choose from.
 - **Questions:**